jonesor/Rage/README.md

 3. You can get to know us and join as a collaborator on the main repository.

-4. You are also welcome to email us. s
+4. You are also welcome to email us.